IRTF-HRPC/drafts/draft-shmoo-async.md

 Preparation for any meeting is key.
 However there are particular opportunities with an asynchronous meeting in which chairs can take extra care to ensure productivity for the group, but also efficiency for their work as facilitators during the meeting itself.

 First, set up an organising space.
-Perhaps the datatracker is enough for IETF meetings, but perhaps with the addition of a wiki space, or creative use of Meeting Materials.
+Perhaps the datatracker is enough for IETF meetings, but with the addition of a wiki space, or creative use of Meeting Materials.
 Participants will be switching their attention radars on and off in different moments -- that's the point!
 But they won't be present when you ask them to, or when you email key information.
 The ongoing flow of participants and presenters asking for clarifying details need to be gently directed to one place with all of the meeting instructions and resources to all these details somewhere visible (header or footer of all messages during the meeting, etc).

 Next, determine distinct discussion topics.
 It will not be enough to have each presenter or document author write to the mailing list to start a discussion about their work.
 Chairs will need to create a structured agenda, with threads for each topic (see next section) opened with a clear message detailing the topic's purpose, objective and process.
 This implies that "agenda review" needs to happen well in advance of the beginning of the asynchronous meeting.